Last Updated on October 19, 2021 by Forest Master

 Maintaining your Chipper over time

-In order to keep your chipper at optimal performance, we recommend following the below rules.
+In order to maintain your petrol wood chipper at optimal performance, we recommend following the below rules.
 Checking these bullet points off after the recommended time will help to make sure that every part of your chipper is well looked after and ready to perform the task at hand.
 It will also greatly expand the life of the chipper, keeping it ready for action for years to come.

 Every 25 Hours of Use